fakdora/sample-python-web/README.md

 iRecognize.org

-Shows some of Python and Jinja2 codes.
+Shows some of Python and Jinja2 code used on the site.

-iRecognize is implemented in Python's Flask framework and Stripe API for recurring payments.
+Site uses Python's Flask framework and Stripe API for recurring payments.